ryanlaffoon/ryanlaffoon.github.io/README.md

 ## Synopsis

 This project serves as the core for my personal online CV & Portfolio.

-## Motivation

-I wanted to create a starting point for an online portfolio, using GitHub Pages.

-## License

-Licensed under a Creative Commons Attribution 3.0 Unported License.
+I started the project in 2017 while searching for a new role in Seattle, WA & utilized it to showcase my skills in a live online setting.